hmans/allowance/README.md

 # -> Article.where(['published = ?
 OR author_id = ?', true, current_user.id]).all
 ```

 ## Installation

 Just like with most other gems, either install and `require` the gem manually,
-or add it to your Gemfile:
+or add it to your project's Gemfile:

 ``` ruby
 gem 'allowance'
 ```

 ## Usage